By Travel Tips and Deals \ December 15 2016

 Here are more details from the Brighton Snowsports School website:

 This workshop will cover many elements associated with backcountry ski touring and splitboarding, such as:

 This workshop is designed for skiers and snowboarders with at least solid intermediate skills and who are comfortable skiing/snowboarding on ungroomed intermediate (blue) terrain.
 If you have any question about your ability, contact the school to discuss before enrolling.

 *Even though some avalanche awareness topics will be discussed, THIS IS NOT AN AVALANCHE SPECIFIC COURSE.
 Before entering the backcountry, skiers and snowboarders should take specific avalanche courses.
 For more info check http://www.brightonresort.com/mountain/ski-patrol/

-Photos curtesy of Brighton Snowsports School and Jean Pavillard.
+Photos courtesy of Brighton Snowsports School.

 (This information will not be shared)